Religion: Indian religions

 Indian religions are practiced or were founded in the Indian subcontinent.
 They are sometimes classified as the dharmic religions, as they all feature dharma, the specific law of reality and duties expected according to the religion.

 Hinduism

-Hinduism is also called Vaidika Dharma, the dharma of the Vedas.
-It is a synecdoche describing the similar philosophies of Vaishnavism, Shaivism, and related groups practiced or founded in the Indian subcontinent.
+Hinduism is also called Vaidika Dharma, the dharma of the Vedas, although many practitioners refer to their religion as Sanātana Dharma ("the Eternal Dharma") which refers to the idea that its origins lie beyond human history.
+Vaidika Dharma is a synecdoche describing the similar philosophies of Vaishnavism, Shaivism, and related groups practiced or founded in the Indian subcontinent.
 Concepts most of them share in common include karma, caste, reincarnation, mantras, yantras, and darśana.
+Deities in Hinduism are referred to as Deva (masculine) and Devi (feminine).
+Major deities include Vishnu, Lakshmi, Shiva, Parvati, Brahma and Saraswati.
+These deities have distinct and complex personalities yet are often viewed as aspects of the same Ultimate Reality called Brahman.
 Hinduism is one of the most ancient of still-active religious belief systems, with origins perhaps as far back as prehistoric times.
+Therefore, Hinduism has been called the oldest religion in the world.